syedbabart/VanillaSteel-Assessment/README.md

 ## Bonus/stretch goal: Ablation Study

-To understand feature importance, we re-ran similarity scoring with different subsets:
+To understand feature importance, I re-ran similarity scoring with different subsets:

 - **Dimensions only**
 - **Categorical only**
 - **Grades only**

-We compared these against the full weighted model (0.4 dimensions, 0.3 categorical, 0.3 grades) using:
+I compared these against the full weighted model (0.4 dimensions, 0.3 categorical, 0.3 grades) using:
 - **Spearman rank correlation (ρ)** → how well rankings align with the baseline.
 - **Average score difference** → mean absolute difference in similarity scores compared to baseline.